OisinCarroll/SecretSanta/README.md

   were this lifted then each crud-like operation on the ui could send an ajax request to a back-end script and rebuild the json file with the updated user data.
 - Mass email functionality to notify all users of who they have paired with.
-Similarly would involve an ajax request sent to a server side mailing script which would construct a simple html email template and loop through all users. would require testing server to have smtp enabled.
+Similarly would involve an ajax request sent to a server side mailing script which would construct a simple html email template and loop through all users: would require testing server to have smtp enabled.